jleath/Gitlet/hw4/spec/hw4.md

 - `BoundedQueue`, an interface which declares all the methods that must be implemented by any class that implements `BoundedQueue`.
 - `AbstractBoundedQueue`, an abstract class which implements `AbstractBoundedQueue`, capturing the redundancies between methods in `BoundedQueue`.
 - `ArrayRingBuffer`, a class which extends `AbstractBoundedQueue` and uses a `double[]` as the actual implementation of the `BoundedQueue`.
-- `GuitarString`, which uses an `ArrayRingBuffer` to enqueue and dequeue sounds to create synthesize a guitar string sound.
+- `GuitarString`, which uses an `ArrayRingBuffer` to implement the [Karplus-Strong algorithm](http://en.wikipedia.org/wiki/Karplus%E2%80%93Strong_string_synthesis) to synthesize a guitar string sound.

 We've provided you with skeleton code for `ArrayRingBuffer` and `GuitarString`, but you'll need to implement the other two .java files from scratch.
 In this HW, we'll work our way down the hierarchy from most abstract to most concrete.